DanWahlin/express-convention-routes/readme.md

 /
 ```

 Each folder contains a "controller" file that defines the functionality to run for the given route.
 For example, if you want a root route you'd add a file into the root `controllers` folder (`index.controller.js` for example).
 If you want an `api/cart` route you'd create that folder structure under the `controllers` folder (see the folder example above) and add a "controller" file such as `cart.controller.js` into the `api/cart` folder.
+You can name the `controller` files anything you'd like.

 To get started perform the following steps: